zibz0017/QuartzVault/content/Notes.md

 - The Cold War was a battle of ideologies: communism and totalitarian government vs capitalism and democracy.[^1087]
 - Influence of the West and the SU over Europe was decided at the Yalta Conference.
 The SU pledged to allow for democracies in the countries under their control.
 That did not happen.
 They rigged many of the elections that were held.[^1087]
 - The US proposed the Marshall Plan.
 This was a plan to give supplies to European countries.
 The Eastern Bloc countries were included in countries that were supposed to receive the supplies.[^1087] Stalin, however, was concerned about Western influence spreading into the Eastern Bloc countries and so he forced the Eastern Bloc countries to reject it.[^1089]
-- The SU created their own economic assistance plan to counter the Marshall Plan called the Molotov Plan (and later, the Comicon).[^1090]
+- The SU already had their own economic assistance plan (since 1945), which came to counter the Marshall Plan.
+This was called the Molotov Plan (and later, the Comicon).[^1090]
 - It was successful at limiting Western influence into the Eastern Bloc.
 However, it didn't foster economic growth in many of the Eastern Bloc countries.[^1091]
 - The US was concerned that the SU would want to expand, so they continued creating and testing atomic bombs on islands in the Pacific.[^1092]
 - The SU did not allow people to leave the Eastern Bloc. they had land mines and electrified fences.[^1092]